Lesson Plan

 Lesson Hook/Preview

-Teachers will lead a whole class discussion inviting students to work through what to have for lunch.
-They will take four choices.
-The teacher will then designate each comer as a choice: students then go to a choice corner that most closely represents what they would want for lunch.
-Students then conduct a mini collaboration session to come up with the best reason why their choice would be best for the whole class.
+Teachers will lead a whole class activity inviting students to discuss what to have for lunch.
+The teacher will select four choices from the discussion.
+The teacher will then designate each corner as a choice: students then go to a "choice corner" that most closely represents what they want for lunch.
+In their corners, students then conduct a mini collaboration session to determine the best reason why their choice would be best for the whole class.
 Once each group has reached consensus (appox.
-4 minutes) the teacher brings the class back to the whole class.
-A designated representative then presents their case and students are allowed to re-choose after each corner has presented their case.
+4 minutes), the teacher brings the class back together.
+A designated representative from each "choice corner" then presents their case, and students are allowed to re-choose after each corner has presented their case.

 As a whole class, break into shoulder partners/table partners and have pairs discuss what they believe the best compromise would be to reach a class decision that the majority of students would be happy with.

-Have pairs share out, record their responses on the board for class display.
-Have students vote on which would be the beneficial response for all students.
+Have pairs share out, recording their responses on the board for class display.
+Have students vote on which would be the most beneficial response for all students.

 • Discuss with students what challenges they faced while constructing their compromises.

-• Discuss with students what are the benefits and drawbacks of compromises.
+• Discuss with students the benefits and drawbacks of compromises.

-• Ask students what other elements in their lives they had to compromise on.
-Segway their responses into the fact that the young U.S. government was faced with a monumental compromise in order to keep the union growing.
+• Ask students about other times in their lives they've had to make compromises.
+Segue their responses into discussing how the young US government faced monumental compromises in order to keep the union growing.

 Procedure